 it, joyously planning each detail.
 Then, one sunny day last May, Fibber took his Molly for a drive.
 Going through the famous Pass into San Fernando Valley, just over the hills from Hollywood, he turned down a shady lane and drove slowly past a white house, set in a garden.

 "McGee, look!" suddenly exclaimed Molly.
 "There's our dream house come to life.
 Let's drive in and pretend it is ours."

-so, McGee, almost bursting with excitement, turned in at the wide gate and drove through the tree-line drivewer streight up to the front gate and drove through the tree-lined driveway straight up to the front door.
-Then he told her he had discovered this spot the day before, that it was for sale, and that he had brought her out to see it!
+So, McGee, almost bursting with excitement, turned in at the wide gate and drove through the tree-lined driveway straight up to the front door.
+Then he told her he had discovered this spot the day before, that covered this spot the day before, that it was for sale, and that he had brought her out to see it!